 There are free and inexpensive WordPress themes for every blog type, business type, and industry imaginable.
 You can find something that works for your taste that won’t risk losing any visitors.
 Once you have a theme installed in as little as a few clicks, it’s easy to customize any changes you might need to make the theme feel like it belongs to you.
 From there, you’re ready to start a serious journey as a website owner.

 One of the easiest parts of a website to overlook is the about page.
 It’s where you share your story, your way, and what sets you apart from other similar websites.
 Yet, so many new and experienced website owners think this page can be pushed aside or left short and sweet.

 In simple terms, your about page matters because it’s likely one of the first pages first-time visitors will visit.
-They click to your website, they scroll through the homepage, and then they want to learn more.
-To discover all of the important things about your business or website, they click immediately to your about page.
-When your about page lacks any real substance or information, it’s a turn off to your customers.
+They click on your website, scroll through the homepage, and then they want to learn more.
+To discover all of the important things about your business or website, they click immediately on your about page.
+When your about page lacks any real substance or information, it’s a turn-off to your customers.
 If you can’t be bothered to write a complete about page, why should they purchase anything from you?

 Here’s the anatomy of an about page: